 In addition to the steps above, consider these other checks to see if someone has opened an account in your name:

 If you discover that someone has opened a bank or credit account using your identity, act quickly.
-The longer fraudulent activity goes unreported, the harder it can be to resolve, and banks may be less willing to take responsibility.
+The longer fraudulent activity goes unreported, the harder it can be to resolve.

 The moment you spot an unlawful account in your name, take the following steps:

 Identity theft can put your credit score, checking accounts, savings, and long-term financial stability at risk.
-While there's no way to eliminate risk entirely, you can take practical steps to make it significantly harder for someone to misuse your information:
+You may start asking yourself, “Is online banking safe?”
+While you can’t eliminate risk entirely, you can take practical steps to make it significantly harder for fraudsters to misuse your information:

 The credit scores provided are based on the VantageScore 3.0® credit score by TransUnion® model.
 Lenders use a variety of credit scores and may utilize a different scoring model from VantageScore 3.0® credit score to assess your creditworthiness.